 If your flock is limited to a coop or run, you have probably witnessed your chickens showing signs of boredom and weariness.
 Most chicken breeds delight in staying occupied due to their strong pecking instincts and nosy nature; however, the lack of grass, weeds, and bugs to forage on in the winter months can make boredom much more common for your hens.

 While boredom in itself is unpleasant for your flock, it can lead to harmful changes in behavior and bad habits.
 Chickens that are not able to free range can develop cabin coop fever, and are more likely to heckle and bully each other by engaging in altercations, pecking, and feather plucking.
 Over time, these behaviors can lead to feather loss or other injuries.

 In addition to squabbles, remaining cooped up for a long period of time can also trigger egg eating.
 While pecking at and eating their own eggs may start as a result of boredom, once chickens have a taste of what is inside, it can be a very hard habit to break and can negatively impact your ability to harvest fresh eggs.

-Boredom behaviors are more likely to occur if your chickens do not have sufficient space, so making sure that your girls have as large a coop and run as possible is an important first step.
-If you are already providing your hens with ample space and they are still showing signs of winter boredom, providing toys and other boredom busters will help keep them busy, increase their mental stimulation, and prevent them for living out a boring existence in their coop and run.
+Boredom behaviors are more likely to occur if your chickens do not have sufficient space, so making sure that your girls have as large of a coop and run as possible, is an important first step.
+If you are already providing your hens with ample space and they are still showing signs of winter boredom, providing toys and other boredom busters helps keep them busy, increases their mental stimulation, and prevents them from living out a boring existence in their coop and run.

 Boredom in your chicken flock caused by being cooped up can be easily alleviated using some of these simple boredom hacks.